Are you determined to stick to a diet of Non GMO foods in China?

-In early 2016 after reports of GM rice and GM corn being discovered in several locations around China, Han Jun, deputy director of the Office of the Central Rural Work Leading Group stated that the government would increase supervision of genetically modified food technologies to prevent commercial cultivation of unauthorised varieties.
+In early 2016 after reports of illegal GM rice and GM corn being found in several locations around China, Han Jun, deputy director of the Office of the Central Rural Work Leading Group stated that the government would increase supervision of genetically modified food technologies to prevent commercial cultivation of unauthorized varieties.

 So does this ban on the commercial cultivation of all but one GM food crop in China mean we are consuming only Non GMO foods here?

 Not necessarily.
 China allows certain strains of GMO soybeans, corn, rapeseed, and sugar beets to be imported as raw materials for processing into cooking oils and for animal feed.
 Most of these imports come from the US.